 How does the connection work?

-Shopware Markets is available for all Shopware 6 editions, whether it is an Enterprise licence, Professional or Community edition.
-However, it is only available for the on-premise-versions of Shopware 6.
+Shopware Markets is available for all Shopware 6 plans.
+However, it is only available for self-hosted versions of Shopware 6.
 At present, Shopware Markets is not available for the cloud.

-If you are using an on-premise-version you can set up and run Shopware Markets directly from the Shopware admin.
+If you are using a self-hosted version you can set up and run Shopware Markets directly from the Shopware admin.
 To do so, simply use the wizard to connect to your Amazon or eBay seller account (if you do not yet have a seller account on Amazon or eBay, you will first need to create one).

 Can you use Shopware Markets if you are already represented on Amazon or eBay?
 Of course you can!